 How Many Liters of Olive Oil Can An Olive Tree Produce?

 If you’re producing your own olive oil, one of the things that probably bothers you the most is how many liters of olive oil you can yield from one tree.
-Today, I’ll give you my detailed answer to that topic and show you all the data to substantiate that.
+That way, you can immediately know the approximate number of olive trees to plant.

 How Much Olive Oil Can You Expect From One Olive Tree